MapsPeople/docs/src/ios/v3/guides/directions/directions-renderer.md

 ## Show Content of Nearby Locations

-It is possible to show contextual information on the start or end points of the rendered path of a route segment by configuring the directions renderer to look for nearby locations or POIs.
+It is possible to show contextual information on the start or end points of the rendered path of a route segment by configuring the directions renderer to look for nearby Locations or POIs.

 ![Show content of nearby locations](/assets/ios/directions-renderer/directions_renderer_contextual_info.png)